Caesars Palace Las Vegas 2023 Resort Fee, Address & Tax

 Sports Book and Poker

 The Caesars Palace sports book still always wows me.
 Every major casino has the huge, multiple screen format of a giant sports book, but Caesars was one of the first casinos to highlight this area of gambling.
 Between the aisles of seats, enormous television screens, and the numerous betting lines lit up, it looks – at first glance – like the mission control room at NASA.
 If NASA had parlays and free beer.

-The newer, smaller poker room opened in 2015, and is a nicer, better room in my view than the $12 million separate poker room that had opened in 2005 but which closed to make more room for the new uber nightclub, Omnia.
+The newer, smaller poker room opened in 2015, and is a nicer, better room in my view than the $12 million separate poker room that had opened in 2005 but which closed to make more room for the nightclub, Omnia.

 It’s much smaller than the 62 table room, with its 8,500 square foot main cash game room, and adjoining six thousand square foot tournament room.